 - Frequency of Board Meetings

-The Board has determined to have at least six, regularly-scheduled meetings each year.
+The Board has determined to have at least four, regularly-scheduled meetings each year.
 The number of meetings may change at the discretion of the Board, and the Board may meet more frequently, in-person or by telephone, if circumstances warrant.